Brave Sprout - at work

 Filiz Efe McKinney - Bio 2024

-Filiz has directed the Anti-Bias Early Childhood Films series, which explores the role families and educators play in fostering anti-bias values.
-Families Embracing Anti-Bias Values (2024), raises the voices of families as they help their children develop positive social identities, embrace differences, and form meaningful connections.
-Its companion film, Reflecting on Anti-Bias Education in Action: The Early Years (2021), takes viewers into diverse classrooms, demonstrating teacher reflection on identity, context, and practice.
-The film earned a Northwest Regional Emmy® nomination for Diversity, Equity, and Inclusion and won the Silver Prize for Documentary Feature at the Social Justice Film Festival.
+Filiz has directed the Anti-Bias Early Childhood Films series, which explores the vital role that families and educators play in cultivating anti-bias values.
+Families Embracing Anti-Bias Values (2024), raises the voices of parents as they help their children develop positive social identities, embrace differences, and form meaningful connections.
+Its companion film, Reflecting on Anti-Bias Education in Action: The Early Years (2021), invites viewers into classrooms, highlighting how educators can put equity at the heart of what they do.
+The film received a Northwest Regional Emmy® nomination for Diversity, Equity, and Inclusion and won the Silver Prize for Documentary Feature at the Social Justice Film Festival.

-Shaped by her multicultural experiences and education in communications and film, Filiz brings a heart-centered approach to filmmaking.
-She holds a Master of Communication in Digital Media, a Master of Arts in Communication Strategies and Public Relations, and a Bachelor of Fine Arts in Cinematography.
+Having built her professional and academic career across Türkiye and the United States, Filiz brings a heart-centered perspective to filmmaking.
+As a multidisciplinary artist, she takes on roles as producer, director, and editor, with editing being her creative sanctuary—a space where stories evolve and meaning takes shape.
+Her credentials include a Master of Communication in Digital Media, a Master of Arts in Communication Strategies and Public Relations, and a Bachelor of Fine Arts in Cinematography.

 ANTI-BIAS EARLY CHILDHOOD FILMS